A Digital Twin of Evaporative Thermo-Fluidic Process in Fixation Unit of DoD Inkjet Printers: Introduction

-This work develops a modular, physics-based digital twin for simulation, rapid-prototyping and in-operation monitoring the thermo-fluidic dynamics of paper sheets during the fixation process, addressing high throughput in commercial printing.
-By eliminating the need for additional physical sensors, this digital twin provides a virtual model for experimentation, prediction, and diagnostics, optmization of system responsiveness and reducing reliance on physical testing.
-To overcome the limitations of existing methods, which struggle with accurate predictions due to the inability to precisely model spatio-temporal thermo-fluidic effects, this study employs Partial Integral Equations (PIEs), a class of equations derived from Partial Differential Equations (PDEs) through a variable transformation.
-Unlike traditional approaches, PIEs do not require boundary conditions, and their formulation allows the use of Linear Matrix Inequality methods that are widely-used for Ordinary Differential Equations (ODEs).
+To overcome the limitations of existing methods, which struggle with accurate predictions due to the inability to precisely model spatio-temporal thermo-fluidic effects, this study employs PIEs, a class of equations derived from PDEs through a variable transformation.
+Unlike traditional approaches, PIEs do not require boundary conditions, and their formulation allows the use of Linear Matrix Inequality methods that are widely-used for Ordinary Differential Equations.
 Furthermore, the digital twin incorporates an $\mathcal{H}_{\infty}$-optimal state estimation technique to monitor infinite dimensional states while accounting for the sparse sensor data and unknown external perturbations.
-By integrating a state estimator with a modular physical model, validated with machine data, this work provides the very first evidence that the PIE framework is implementable in an industrial setting.
-In this way, the paper offers a pathway to exploit new computational techniques in the realm of distributed parameter systems to significantly improve the quality of DoD inkjet printing processes by more accurately modeling and estimation of the thermo-mechanical interactions during fixation.
+By integrating a state estimator with a modular physical model, validated with machine data, this work provides the very first evidence that the PIE framework is implementable in an industrial setting and offers a computational advantage that is otherwise impossible to achieve as traditional computational approaches are limited by the choice of approximation scheme employed to discretize the original infinite dimensional behavior.
+In this way, the paper offers a pathway to exploit new computational techniques in the realm of distributed parameter systems to significantly improve the quality of DoD inkjet printing processes by more accurate modeling and estimation of the thermo-mechanical interactions during fixation.
 The remainder of this paper is organized as follows: Section 2 introduces preliminaries and notation.
 Section 3 presents thermo-fluidic process modeling and compares simulation results with sensor data.
 Section \ref{estimator section} details the synthesis of the $\mathcal{H}_{\infty}$ estimator.
 Section 5 concludes with a summary and future work.